YoobeeWebTutors/yoobee-web-best-practices/best-practices/treaty-of-waitangi.md

 # Treaty of Waitangi Best Practices

+When planning and producing a web project at Yoobee School of Design, you should:

 * Consider promotion of the Maori language and culture through inclusion
 * Incorporate aspects of te ao Māori (the Maori World)
 * Ensure Tikanga Māori (the Maori “way”) is valued and promoted